 If the female is not interested in the male betta, they may destroy the bubble nest.
-If this happens, remove the female, let the male build anohter nest and reintrouce the pair.
+If this happens, remove the female, let the male build another nest and reintroduce the pair.

-Watch this short video which gives an excellent overview of the breeding process.
+Watch this short video which gives an excellent overview of the Betta fish breeding process.